How We Help

 - Analyzes and conducts research, initiates studies, engages with stakeholders, and consults on systemic housing issues; and,

 In line with the Act and the progressive realization of the right to housing, the Advocate will put particular focus on those with the greatest housing need while Canada works towards housing as a human right for all.
-The groups facing the greatest housing need include: people experiencing homelessness; Indigenous people; women, adults and children fleeing domestic violence; seniors; people who identify as 2SLGBTQI+; people with disabilities; people with mental health or addiction issues; veterans; young adults; racialized groups; newcomers to Canada; and other groups.
+The groups facing the greatest housing need include: people experiencing homelessness; Indigenous people; women, adults and children fleeing domestic violence; seniors; people who identify as 2SLGBTQI+; people with disabilities; people with disabilities related to mental health or addiction; veterans; young adults; racialized groups; newcomers to Canada; and other groups.
 The Advocate recognizes women within each of these groups are disproportionately affected by housing need.